dorukyy/telegram-wallet-tracker/README.md

 ## Usage

 1. Run the `main.py` file.
+2. Edit config.ini file with your own data
-2. The bot will periodically check the wallets and send notifications when new transactions occur.
+3. The bot will periodically check the wallets and send notifications when new transactions occur.
-3. Customize the notification mechanism by editing the `send_notification` function and adding your own notification method.
+4. Customize the notification mechanism by editing the `send_notification` function and adding your own notification method.

 ## License